lablabs/bottlerocket-registry-auth-helper/README.md

 ---

 ## Description
 Custom AWS bottlerocket Docker image repository.
+For interaction with AWS secret manager

 Extra functionality:
 - AWS CLI
 - jq

 ## Usage
 Docker image used in bootstrap container to interact with AWS.
+As argument it takes json file where secret ID and AWS region is specified.
+Bootstrap container then load data from
+AWS secret manager to bottlerocket configuration.
+One of the use cases is load credentials data for registry mirror.

+Argument passed for correct usage:

+`{"config":{"awsregion":"AWSREGION","awssecretid":"AWSSECRETID"}}`

+Data stored in AWS secret has format accepted by bottlerocket apiclient. i.e.

+`{"container-registry":{"credentials":[{"registry":"docker.io","username":"someusername","password":"somepassword"}]}}`

 Available images are located here https://github.com/lablabs/bottlerocket-registry-auth-helper/pkgs/container/bottlerocket-registry-auth-helper.
 - Specific released version: